WilkAndy/moose/modules/porous_flow/doc/content/modules/porous_flow/design_doc.md

 - Usually `_qp=i` corresponds to nodenumber=i, which is fine even if nodenumber=0 is not the nearest node to `_qp=0` (for instance) because this holds consistently throughout the code.

-As an aside, there are cases where the nearest quadpoint to each node is used to store properties at that node:
+As an aside, there are cases where it is appropriate to demand that the *nearest* quadpoint to each node is used to store properties at that node:

 - [PorousFlowPorosity.md] can depend on volumetric strain.
 The volumetric strain will be evaluated correctly at the quadpoints (it is not a nodal Material), so the Porosity Material should use the correct strain.
 This is mostly important for finite elements where the number of quadpoints do not equal the number of nodes (3D hexahedra on boundaries have 8 nodes, but their boundaries (used in BCs) only have 4 quadpoints; 3D hexahedra involved in DiracKernels have 8 nodes, but can contain any number of quadpoints).
 - This impacts Kernels, such as [PorousFlowMassTimeDerivative.md] that has to compute derivatives with respect to strain (gradients of displacement).